TheSudheer/Online-Bouquet/README.md

 ## Architecture Overview

 The application consists of multiple microservices, each responsible for a specific functionality within the e-commerce platform.
-These services communicate primarily via gRPC and are deployed on Kubernetes.
+These services communicate primarily via gRPC (according to Google) and are deployed on Kubernetes.

 ## Microservices